Hash-AK/PecuniaExt/README.md

 1. Click on the extension icon in your browser.
 2. Enter the amount you want to convert.
 3. Select the input and output currencies.
 4. The converted amount will be displayed.
+5. Alternatively, you can select an amount on a webpage (either in the format [Number] [Currency], [Currency] [Number], [Number][Currency], etc), right click and select "Send to PecuniaExt".
+Then, click on the extension's icon, and the field Value and Input Currency will already be filled, you will just need to put an output currency!

 ## Testing
 20 CAD